Framstag/libosmscout/OSMScout2/README.md

 Online tile providers are loaded on application startup from `resources/online-tile-providers.json`.
-It is JSON array of objects that describe single tile source.
+It is JSON array of objects that describing tile sources.
 Only providers with `256px` width tiles are supported currently.

 Example for OSM Mapnik source: